-- The Stroke requires that both arms simultaneously pull backward under the water, then simultaneously recover over the water - The kick requires that both legs and feet move up and down simultaneously in the vertical plane.
+- simultaneously recover over the water - The kick requires that both legs and feet move up and down simultaneously in the vertical plane.
 Scissors, breaststroke, and alternating up and down movements of the legs are not permitted - The turn requires simultaneous touch with two hands, not necessarily on the same plane, after which any manner of turn is permitted - The finish requires contact with the finish end when both hands touch simultaneously, not necessarily on the same plane, and shoulders horizontal

-- Relays consist of four athletes or two athletes and two Unified Sport Partners.
-If one athlete is unable to compete the day of competition, then he/she may be replaced with another athlete so long as the category does not change - o For example: junior female relay must remain a junior female relay - The substituted athlete must already be competing in the sport at the competition
+- Relays consist of four athletes or two athletes and two Unified Partners.
+If one athlete is unable to compete the day of competition, then he/she may be replaced with another athlete so long as the category does not change - o For example: Junior female relay must remain a Junior female relay - The substituted athlete must already be competing in the sport at the competition